grace-notes/website/contents/topics/abrahamic-covenant.md

 ---
-title: Abrahamic Covenant
+title: "Abrahamic Covenant"
+pdf: "abrahamiccovenant.pdf"
+description: "\"I will bless those who bless you, and whoever curses you I will curse; and all peoples on earth will be blessed through you.\" This is the beginning of the covenant with Abram."
 template: lesson.jade
-published: true
-description: "\"I will bless those who bless you, and whoever curses you I will curse; and all peoples on earth will be blessed through you.\" This is the beginning of the covenant with Abram."
 ---

 Genesis 12:1-3 reads, “The Lord had said to Abram, ’Leave your country,